Update – The 7 Causes of Adrenal Stress and How You Can End Them TodayJune 16, 2017

 If you are trying to address other things in your life, we need to consider alternatives that can steer us away from denser sources of fluoride (as I previously mentioned).
 One of these is white tea, which has a small enough amount that it is okay.

 Another would be for those who are trying to avoid autoimmune gastritis and want to help their gut flora.
-In my personal experience, the effects of resistant starch in your diet (5) can have just as beneficial an effect as bone broth on your gut – often even better!
+In my personal experience, the effects of resistant starch in your diet (Read: Don’t resist this starch) can have just as beneficial an effect as bone broth on your gut – often even better!

 Understand Your Body

-If you are at all feeling like fluoride has had a negative effect on your thyroid, consider taking the thyroid quiz (6) today to clear up some of that confusion.
-This way, you can get a better idea of where you stand on your thyroid health and the next steps you might need to take to get your health back where it needs to be.
+If you are at all feeling like fluoride has had a negative effect on your thyroid, consider taking the thyroid quiz (Click Here) today to clear up some of that confusion.
+This way, you can get a better idea of where you stand on your thyroid health.
+The next steps you might need to take to get your health back where it needs to be.